Program enters third year of reducing wasted

 The food pulp is put in a polycart behind the respective dining halls and is collected by Eco-Cycle, a Boulder company that works to eliminate waste and promote recycling.
 Eco-Cycle transports the food product to A1 Organics, a Colorado-based company that has facilities to properly compost food.

 The result of the composted food product is not necessarily being brought back to the CU campus.
-It is sold to A1 Organics customers for landscaping, farming and gardening.
+It is sold to companies and customers who use it for landscaping, farming, soil stabilization, and gardening.

 “This eliminates material in the landfill and is also a good means for plants to grow,” Baril said.